vernonlim/CW2024/README.md

 I am not sure if this is considered an implemented feature or a fixed bug, but regardless the hitboxes for the player and enemy are now significantly more accurate, courtesy of cropping the blank space out of the images.

 However, there is now also support for overriding the bounds used for collision.
 In-game, this is currently only used for giving the player a slightly smaller horizontal hitbox - the player hitbox is a square instead of a rectangle - but it's worth noting as a feature nonetheless.

-#### Improved Movement
-This is mainly notable because of two things - null cancelling and velocity normalization.

-In the original code,

 ### Code
 #### Modular Actor behaviour using the Strategy Pattern